Student Advising Guidelines FAQs

 many careers in which a multitude of different majors would provide sufficient preparation.

-Speak with your advisor, ask a librarian to help you find information, and visit with the director of Career Services.
+Speak with your advisor, ask a librarian to help you find information, and visit with the director of Career & Calling.
 Once you have narrowed the list of possible majors, go back to your advisor and

 consider taking an introductory course in that discipline.